trueos/pcbsd/src-qt5/docs/support.rst

 This section describes a small list of guidelines for menu and program design in PC-BSD®.

-Any graphical program that is a full-featured utility, such as :ref:`Warden®` or :ref:`Life Preserver`, should have a "File" menu.
+Any graphical program that is a full-featured utility, such as :ref:`Life Preserver`, should have a "File" menu.
 However, file menus are not necessary for small widget programs or dialogue boxes.
 When making a file menu, a good rule of thumb is keep it simple.
 Most PC-BSD® utilities do not need more than two or three items on the file menu.